tytusdezoo/foomlottery/README.md

 The main workflow of this repo is:

-1. Compile circuits to generate circuit artifacts (e.g. r1cs file, ...)
+1. Compile circuits to generate circuit artifacts
 2. Perform a powers of tau ceremony
 3. Generate zkey and verifier Solidity smart contract